Isaac Milles: Career

-There he made the acquaintance of Henry Dodwell, and became intimate with Dr. Martin Lluelyn, whose epitaph in Wycombe Church he wrote.
+There he made the acquaintance of Henry Dodwell, and became intimate with Martin Lluelyn, whose epitaph in Wycombe Church he wrote.

 While at Cambridge he had met Edward Colman, Titus Oates’s victim, and seems to have read Colman’s letters to Père la Chaise before they were printed.
 He came to the conclusion that no popish plot existed, and gave offence by expressing his conviction to that effect in his sermons.
 It was only the reputation which his high character had won for him which save him from prosecution.